 The idea of a city break might not seem so appealing in summer, but in September – when the kids are back at school, the temperatures have dropped, and prices are lower – Europe’s cities are back on the map.

-The weather will still be quite warm, so opt for an urban break with some great beaches (Barcelona), nature on its doorstep (Dubrovnik), or just some seriously lovely parks (Paris).
+The weather will still be quite warm, so opt for an urban break with some great beaches in Barcelona, with nature on its doorstep and some seriously lovely parks.

-Best for… Sunshine and culture – without the sweltering heat
+The best September holiday for… sunshine and culture – without the sweltering heat

 More like this: 12 of the best places to travel alone